 Directors' national insurance

-When you set up a director in Sage One Payroll, you need to specify their directorship details and calculation method.
+When you set up a director in Payroll, you need to specify their directorship details and national insurance (NI) calculation method within their employee record.

 There are two possible methods.
 The different methods affect how much national insurance (NI) the director pays throughout the tax year.
 Regardless of the method, they’ll still pay the same amount of NI by the end of the year.
 Because of this, some directors might prefer to be paid using one method to the other, so it’s important that you understand how each method calculates